depowell-rh/hue-zero-trust-policy/README.md

 #### 4. Explain the Architecture

-**Say to audience:**
-> "This demonstrates closed-loop automation.
-No human intervention was required.
-The system detected, analyzed, and remediated the issue autonomously."

 **Show/Explain:**
 - **Detection Layer**: EDA rulebook polling the Hue API
 - **Decision Layer**: Rule condition evaluating the state
 - **Remediation Layer**: Ansible playbook enforcing the baseline
 - **Optional**: Show the rulebook YAML and playbook YAML in GitHub

-#### 5. Discuss Mission Value

-**Key talking points:**

-- **MTTR Reduction**: "Traditional MTTR for this type of issue might be 15-30 minutes if someone has to notice, log in, and fix it.
-Here it's 5 seconds."

-- **Scale**: "Imagine this across thousands of edge devices on ships, aircraft, or tactical vehicles—all self-healing without connectivity to a central NOC."

-- **Zero Trust**: "We're not just monitoring for alerts; we're continuously enforcing policy.
-Any drift is immediately corrected."

-- **Disconnected Operations**: "While I'm using ngrok for this demo, this exact rulebook could run on a local RHEL system at the edge with no cloud connectivity required."

 ---